Nonstochastic Bandits with Composite Anonymous Feedback: Conclusions

 We have investigated the setting of $d$-delayed composite anonymous feedback as applied to nonstochastic bandits.
 Composite anonymous feedback lends itself to formalize scenarios where the actions performed by the online decision-maker produce long-lasting effects that combine additively over time.
 A general reduction technique was introduced that enables the conversion of a stable algorithm working in a standard bandit framework into one working in the composite feedback framework.
 Applying our reduction to the FTRL algorithm with Tsallis entropy, we obtain an upper bounded on the regret of order $\sqrt{(d+1)KT}$.
 We then showed the optimality of this rate (up to a logarithmic factor) relying on a lower bound for bandit linear optimization in the probability simplex.

 \acks{ NCB and RC were partially supported by the MIUR PRIN grant Algorithms, Games, and Digital Markets (ALGADIMAR) and the EU Horizon 2020 ICT-48 research and innovation action under grant agreement 951847, project ELISE (European Learning and Intelligent Systems Excellence).
 The work of TC has benefited from the AI Interdisciplinary Institute ANITI, which is funded by the French ``Investing for the Future – PIA3'' program under the Grant agreement ANR-19-P3IA-0004.
-TC also acknowledges the support of the project BOLD from the French national research agency (ANR).
-YM was supported in part by the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation program (grant agreement No. 882396), by the Israel Science Foundation (grant number 993/17), Tel Aviv University Center for AI and Data Science (TAD), and the Yandex Initiative for Machine Learning at Tel Aviv University. }
+TC also acknowledges the support of the project BOLD from the French national research agency (ANR), and that of IBM.
+YM was supported in part by the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation program (grant agreement No. 882396), by the Israel Science Foundation (grant number 993/17), Tel Aviv University Center for AI and Data Science (TAD), and the Yandex Initiative for Machine Learning at Tel Aviv University.
+Finally, we would like to thank Mengxiao Zhang and Chen-Yu Wei for finding a mistake in the proof of the main result in the preliminary version of this work \citep{cesa2018nonstochastic}.
+See \Cref{s:issues} for more details on the corrections we made. }